Our Core Values

 - We provide a broad and balanced curriculum that allows students to sample new courses such as Business Studies, Health and Social Care and Photography in Year 9 before choosing their options.

-- Alongside this, students continue to study a wide range of subjects such as Values, Ethics and Beliefs and a course in Financial Literacy.
+- Alongside this, students continue to study a wide range of subjects such as Values, Ethics and Beliefs.

 - Ensuring the highest standards of literacy and communication for all students is a key priority.
 In Years 7 and 8 students have a discrete literacy lesson once a week.